winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 308\.
 “The King pressed him, ‘I need it immediately.
 Get it right now.’
 {: #p308}

 “The householder treasure accepted the King’s command and knelt down on the boat.
 He put his right hand into the water, and a precious jar came out of the water after his hand.
 Like a caterpillar climbing a tree, that householder treasure was likewise.
 Putting his hand in the water, a treasure would climb his hand as he brought it out.
-Filling the boat up [with treasures] and then told the king, ‘How much treasure does the king need?’
+Filling the boat up [with treasures] and then told the King, ‘How much treasure does the King need?’

 309\.
 “King Mahāsudarśana said to the householder, ‘Stop, stop!
 I didn’t need any treasure; it was just a way to test you.
 You’ve already given offerings to me.’
 {: #p309}

-“Hearing what the king had said, that householder immediately threw the treasures back into the water.
+“Hearing what the King had said, that householder immediately threw the treasures back into the water.

 310\.
 “King Mahāsudarśana celebrated.
-‘This householder treasure is a true sign to me that I really am a noble wheel-turning king now.’
+‘This householder treasure is a true sign to me that I really am a noble wheel-turning king now!’
 This was his accomplishment of the householder treasure.
 {: #p310}

 311\.
 “How did Great King Mahāsudarśana accomplish the army general treasure?
 The army general treasure suddenly appeared.
 He was shrewd, courageous, and good at planning.
 He went to the King and said, ‘Great King, if there’s anyone to be made to submit, don’t worry about it.
 I can handle it for you.’